 Classes are down-to-earth, inclusive spaces that give East Bay comrades a chance to grow their politics together, regardless of background knowledge, affiliation, or whether you've attended a class before.
 You don't even have to be a member of East Bay DSA — everyone is welcome!

-- Programs and Prospects, Martin Luther King, Jr., Where Do We Go From Here: Chaos or Community?
+- Book: Where Do We Go From Here?
+Chaos or Community?
+Chapter 2 - Black Power

 See other socialist readings our Night School classes have recommended.
 You don't need to read everything here before joining a class, but we believe these readings will provide a useful foundation for better understanding socialism.